Gig Economy Statistics: The New Normal in the Workplace

 A recent study found that around 41.8 million Americans are already pursuing independent work.

-5. The main reason why people look for jobs in the gig market is to attain better work-life balance, with 70% of freelance survey respondents identifying this.
+The main reason people look for jobs in the gig market is to attain better work-life balance, with 70% of freelance survey respondents confirming this.

-According to one survey from 2018, other top motivations are the “desire to choose when to work” (62% of respondents), the “desire to be (their) own boss” (49%), and the “ability to choose the most suitable projects” (46%).
+According to one survey from two years ago, other top motivations are the “desire to choose when to work” (62% of respondents), the “desire to be (their) own boss” (49%), and the “ability to choose the most suitable projects” (46%).